ozturkoglukagan/ozturkoglukagan/README.md

 - 🌱 I’m currently learning GO and NodeJS.

-give me a follow if you liked what you see 👾
+give me a follow if you like what you see 👾

 ![](https://komarev.com/ghpvc/?username=ozturkoglukagan&color=yellow)